 SACHUEST SURF “This artist has created a skillful, dramatic seascape.
 We can almost hear the roaring surf and smell the salt air as we are drawn to the active focal point of a sunlit wave crashing on solid rock.”

-~ Eileen Casey, Connecticut Pastel Society, 29th Annual National Exhibition “Renaissance in Pastel”
+~ Eileen Casey, Connecticut Pastel Society, 29th Annual National Exhibition, “Renaissance in Pastel”

 FUNNELED “This piece is a great example of warm/cool contrast and the drama of values.
 A really interesting composition where that strong triangle comes down to really point the viewer’s eye to the bottom right corner where there is an explosion of color as that wave crashes into the opening.
 I especially love that warm light on the inner side of the right rock, contrasted by the purplish blue on the upper part of the rock that is so clearly reflecting the color of the sky.
 I really loved the color use and composition here.
 Great work, Allison!”

-~ Tara Will, Pastel Painters Society of Cape Cod, 26th Annual National Juried Exhibit “For Pastels Only”
+~ Tara Will, Pastel Painters Society of Cape Cod, 26th Annual National Juried Exhibit, “For Pastels Only”

 PEONY SPIRAL “Here is another one for the light and the reflected light, shadows, and the transparency of the water and the vase.
 Did I mention the light?
 It is also very well-drawn, and the crop makes the shadow and the cloth part of the subject.
 Really leads the eye around, always back to that glorious full bloom.”